 Ingredients to Gather

-- Al dente pasta.
+- Al dente bite pasta.
 Even though classic pasta Primavera can be prepared with any kind of noodle, for this version opt for short cut pasta such as penne, bow ties or spirals like we use here.
 Cook enough for 4 servings, according to the package instructions and once al dente, rinse it with cold water to stop the cooking and let it cool down.

 - Butter & olive oil.
 Butter for the pasta and extra virgin olive oil for the vegetables and the cherry tomatoes.